 The following variables are used to help control plant sizing:

-PlantSizeNotComplete This public logical flag is declared in DataPlant.
-It starts out FALSE TRUE and is set to TRUE FALSE only after all plant sizing actions have been completed and finalized.

-PlantSizesOkayToFinalize This public logical flag is declared in DataPlant.
-It starts out false FALSE and is set to TRUE after the main iterative phase of sizing is completed but before the final finishing passes are made.
-Component models should delay final reporting and filling of autosized values until this is set to TRUE.
+PlantFirstSizesOkayToFinalize This public boolean flag is declared in DataPlant.
+It starts out false and is set to true after some intial plant sizing iterations have been completed and the first set of sizes can be finalized.
+Component models should delay first filling autosized values until this flag is true.
 The -9999 values that indicate an autosized variable are not filled until this is TRUE.

-Calls to report the outcome of sizing are not made until this is TRUE.
+PlantFirstSizesOkayToReport This public boolean flag is declared in DataPlant.
+It starts out false and is set to true after the main iterative phase of sizing is completed.
+This flag is only used for advanced sizing methods based on HVAC Sizing Simulations, where the program should report both the “Initial” sizes and the final sizes.
+Component models should delay reporting first sizes until this is set to true.
+The first, or intial, calls to report the outcome of sizing are not made until this is true.

+PlantFinalSizesOkayToReport This public boolean flag is declared in DataPlant.
+It starts out false and is set to true when all the sizing is done and it is okay to report the final size values.
+Component models should delay reporting final sizes until this is set to true.

 InitLoopEquip This logical flag is passed as an argument with SimPlantEquip and carries through to the main simulation calls for component models.
 This argument is set to TRUE when the plant sizing is being conducted.
 The component model needs to handle this argument such that when TRUE the get input, initialization and sizing routines are run, but the calculation routine does not.
 When TRUE most supply side component models need to return values for the minimum, maximum, and optimal capacities (in terms of loop loads that the device can meet).
+For plant components with more than one connection to a plant loop, a leading loop connection must be determined and the component sizing routine called with InitLoopEquip is called for only that plant loop.
+For a example, a chiller only calls its sizing routine when called from a the chilled water loop and does not call it sizing routine when called from the condenser loop.

 GetSizingFactor This logical flag is passed as an argument with SimPlantEquip and carries through to the main simulation calls for component models.
 This is arguementargument set TRUE during some portions of the plant sizing calls and signals the intent to obtain the value of a component-level sizing factor.
 When this argument is TRUE, InitLoopEquip will also be TRUE.
 It can be ignored if the component model has no component-level sizing factor as part of its input.
 If the component does offer a sizing factor, then the implementation needs to handle this argument such that when TRUE the model returns the value of the SizingFactor as an argument to the simulation routine that is called from SimPlantEquip.